 Other

 All students, both US and international, receive an annual stipend and tuition remission for the duration of their studies, provided satisfactory progress is made toward their degree.
 Comprehensive medical coverage is also offered.
-In addition, some of our students are supported on fellowships or training grants.
+In addition, some students are supported on fellowships or training grants.
 Students are chosen based on criteria specified by the different training grants.

 Graduate School Resources